paramify/fedramp-20x-pilot/README.md

 ### Step 8 - CSP Rationale and Summary
 Summary of and rationale for the approach used to generate the machine-readable file, and evidence generation methods.

-### Step 8 - CSP Rationale and Summary
-Summary of and rationale for the approach used to generate the machine-readable file, and evidence generation methods.

 ### Step 9 - CSP Submission
 Similar to the Continuous Reporting capability, the package will be available either with a viewable link or through the machine-readable package file with a friendly HTML viewer.